BillsKDev/IntroCG-CourseProject/README.md

 <img src="https://github.com/BillsKDev/IntroCG-CourseProject/blob/main/Gifs/sampling.gif" width="992" height="546">

 <h4>Creation of textures & Normal Mapping</h4>
-These specific textures were used because this game has a more realistic look and needs to look like some sort of facility.
+<p>These specific textures were used because this game has a more realistic look and needs to look like some sort of facility.
 Since this is my previous year's GDW game I initially used the first wall/floor texture that was made by them (https://github.com/Cracked-Eggs/ScrapY4) but for the second room I decided to use the textures to make my own.
 All of the textures used are using normal mapping except for the water and the textures.
-Here are the normal textures
+Here are the normal textures</p>
 <img width="200" height="200" alt="Concrete_Polished_01_C" src="https://github.com/user-attachments/assets/47ae9b59-d59e-44ca-acb1-d9874fab5e43" />
 <img width="200" height="200" alt="Concrete_Polished_01_N" src="https://github.com/user-attachments/assets/16322c48-bc65-4879-877c-ef6baf3637bb" />
 <img width="200" height="200" alt="Wall_02_C" src="https://github.com/user-attachments/assets/4caff7b5-fee0-4a67-883f-9909a3ed5d03" />